Expertise

 Painful Bladder Syndrome (PBS)

 Painful Bladder Syndrome (PBS), also called Interstitial Cystitis (IC), is a chronic condition causing bladder pressure, pain, and frequent urination.
 Unlike infections, PBS involves bladder wall inflammation without bacteria.
 Symptoms vary daily and can significantly impact quality of life.
-Common Symptoms Causes & Triggers The exact cause is unknown, but contributing factors include: Diagnosis PBS is diagnosed by excluding
+Common symptoms Causes & triggers The exact cause is unknown, but contributing factors include: Diagnosis PBS is diagnosed by excluding

 Painful Bladder Syndrome (PBS) Read More »